Who is At-Fault in an Accident Caused by Brake Checking

 Have you ever been driving down the highway, not many cars in sight, and run into a slow-moving vehicle in the left lane?
 It can be incredibly frustrating when they refuse to move over, which may cause you to accidentally drive close behind them.

 However, things can become more than frustrating – they can become dangerous when the driver in front refuses to move over and engages in risky behavior.
 Sometimes the driver in front takes it one step further and engages in a dangerous practice called brake checking.
-It’s helpful to understand what it is and how liability works in these situations.
+The Savannah personal injury lawyers emphasize the importance of understanding what brake checking is and how liability works in these situations.

 What Is Brake Checking?